UKHomeOffice/return-of-documents/apps/report-documents-not-received/views/content/documents-not-received.md

 - the payment reference number

-- a courier reference number like a Royal Maail tracking number
+- a courier reference number, like a Royal Mail tracking number

-If you do not do anything for 20 minutes your answer will not be saved.
-Your answes are only saved when you submit the form.
+If you do not do anything for 20 minutes, your answers will not be saved.
+Your answers are only saved when you submit the form.